Gender Pay Gap Reporting

 The Gender Pay Gap reporting periods in question are 01/04/2020 – 30/04/2020 for ordinary pay and 01/04/2019 – 31/03/2020 for bonus payments.

 The results are as follows;

 The majority of our workforce are employed on a flexible basis and paid based on an hourly rate of pay.
 Approximately 75% of these employees are female.
-Historically the type of work undertaken (i.e. product demonstrations) has always attracted far more females but the proportion of the males is increasing.
+Historically this type of work attracts far more females and the balance of gender is largely unchanged year on year.

 The gender mix in our salaried and clerical teams is more evenly balanced.
-The executive team has a male majority with only 2 females currently in senior leadership roles, out of a total of 7.
-Both active directors are male.
-This explains the pay and bonus gaps reported above.
-In order to reduce these gaps, we need to increase female representation in senior positions within the business.
+The executive team has a male majority with only 2 females currently in senior leadership roles.

-We are blessed with very low staff turnover in our salaried teams and therefore recruitment of new staff is rare.
-However, we are committed to recruiting the best possible staff for any given position and believe a more balanced executive team would only benefit the business.
+We remain committed to recruiting the best possible staff for any given position and believe a more balanced workforce would only benefit the business.